Sabotaging Healthcare to Introduce AI & Noncompliance to Reveal the Enemy

 https://bailiwicknews.substack.com/

-Federal retail pharmacy program, vaccine side effects, Covid death protocol, AI in healthcare, Untied noncompliance, 21USC 360bbb , Public health emergencies, Government corruption, Katherine Watt Substack
+Federal retail pharmacy program, vaccine side effects, Covid death protocol, AI in healthcare, United noncompliance, 21USC 360bbb , Public health emergencies, Government corruption, Katherine Watt Substack

 SUPPORT MY SPONSORS TO KEEP THE SHOW GOING-Thanks!